c0deritter/knight-criteria/README.md

 # Knight Criteria by Coderitter

-A data structures to describe criteria for CRUD operations on a data store.
+A data structure to describe criteria for operations on a data store.
 They can be serialized to JSON and thus are fitting for API calls.

 ## Related packages